-Look at the houses close by for things like yard upkeep and exterior maintenance.
-Other things to examine in the neighborhood are the walkability (for taking leisurely strolls or a quick jog), if it’s safe for children or pets to play outside, or if it’s well-lit at night.
-For some, the visual aesthetic of a neighborhood is important.
-Look around to see if there’s anything obtrusive like a transmission tower or a dumpster.
-Visit the neighborhood at different times of the day to get a sense of the activity at various hours.
+Your Realtor is your expert to help you consider home and neighborhood details, like yard upkeep, exterior maintenance, neighborhood walkability (for taking leisurely strolls or a quick jog), whether it's child and pet-friendly, or if it’s well-lit at night.
+Your Realtor might encourage you to visit a neighborhood at different times of the day to get a sense of the activity at various hours.
 Is it quiet enough in the evening for you, or do you prefer a location with more excitement?
 If you encounter a neighborhood with features you can’t live with, move on to the next.

 2. Outdoor maintenance takes time and money.

 Carefully consider if you’re willing to put in the work (and cost) to maintain this space.
 Some homes will likely require a fresh coat of outdoor paint or a power wash at some point, especially if you plan to live there for several years.
 Perhaps you’d like to change the landscaping or plant new grass.
 If the home is surrounded by trees, they’ll likely require upkeep which can be big expenses.
 It’s certainly possible to maintain your outdoor space on a budget, but being aware of these future expenses is a consideration when purchasing a home.
 And if you’re not the type who enjoys a lot of outdoor or yard work, you may want to look for something different.

 3. Find out if the home is in a high-risk flood zone.